bytemaster/bytemaster.github.io/_posts/2015-12-30-Why-I-like-Ethereum.md

 new smart contract(s) that many people could use and these contracts could charge their users a fee for using them.
 This fee could then be used to buy back an asset created by the smart contract itself.

-In other words, Etheruem already incentivises developers with Fee Backed Assets.
+In other words, Ethereum already incentivises developers with Fee Backed Assets.

 There are many reasons why Graphene doesn't have a smart contract scripting environment including: